jackzhy96/cv_marker_generator/README.md

 The file names are self-explained.

 Let's take [gen_marker_pdf_letter.py](aruco_marker/gen_markers_pdf_letter.py) as an example.
-This script is to generate a printable pdf for letter size paper.
+This script is to generate a printable PDF file for letter size paper.

 ### How to Run